-Hahn has published numerous poetry collections, including Harriet Rubin’s Mother’s Wooden Hand (1991); Incontinence (1993), winner of the Society of Midland Authors Award; Holiday (2001), which was chosen as one of the Best Books of 2002 by the Chicago Tribune; and The Scarlet Ibis (2007).
+Hahn has published numerous poetry collections, including Harriet Rubin’s Mother’s Wooden Hand (1991); Incontinence (1993), winner of the Society of Midland Authors Award; Holiday (2001) and Mother In Summer (2002), both included in Chicago Tribune's Best Books of 2002; and The Scarlet Ibis (2007).
 The Scarlet Ibis was also performed as a verse play in 2007 and reprised in 2008.
 Her first play, Golf, premiered in Chicago in 2005.
 Her first novel, The Six Granddaughters of Cecil Slaughter, was published in 2012.
+She is the inaugural writer-in-residence (2013-2014) at the Hemingway Foundation in Oak Park Illinois.

 In a review of Hahn’s poetry collection Confession (1997) for Booklist, Patricia Monaghan noted, “Hahn’s self-revelation is so startling, and her details so extraordinary, that she virtually detonates her poems with energy.”
 Hahn’s precise, lyrical work, which is described by some critics as neo-confessional, often explores family, sexuality, and loss.